JuliaLang/julia/CONTRIBUTING.md

 * MINOR version when you add functionality in a backwards compatible manner, and
 * PATCH version when you make backwards compatible bug fixes.

 Semantic Versioning is a great way to indicate to users of your package whether they should expect API breaking changes when switching to a new version.
 Note that Julia itself respects Semantic Versioning as well.
 This means that your package will be compatible with all newer Julia releases with the same MAJOR version.

+However, sometimes you might want to maintain compatibility across breaking Julia releases or use features from a certain MINOR version in a different, older MINOR version of Julia.
+To that end, use [`Compat.jl`](https://github.com/JuliaLang/Compat.jl).
+For more information see [this guide](https://github.com/JuliaLang/Compat.jl/#tagging-the-correct-minimum-version-of-compat).

 ### Writing tests